realm/summer-of-swift/projects/crump.md

 I'm going to spend some time working on the art and future AI characters.

+### August 18

+I haven't spent much time on Crump the last couple of weeks unfortunately beyond starting work on some graphics.

 ### August 25

 ### September 10